BinarSkugga/Skugga/README.md

 # SkuggaHttps
 ## Questions
-Q: Is there a way to use HTTP is don't need the whole...
+Q: Is there a way to use HTTP if I don't need the whole...

 R: No.